-The calibration of a spectrometer by registration efficiency is performed using the activity measures reproducing the geometry and properties of radiation absorption of the countable sample.
+The calibration of a spectrometer by registration efficiency is performed using the activity measures reproducing the geometry and properties of gamma-ray absorption of the countable sample.

-As a result of calibration, energy dependence of registration efficiency in the full-energy peaks of gamma quanta or peaks from alpha-particles radiated by sample (reference) measures is determined.
+As a result of calibration, energy dependence of registration efficiency in peaks of complete absorption of gamma quanta radiated by sample (reference) measures is determined.
 When it is necessary to take into account absorption of gamma-quanta in the material of a bulk spectrometric preparation, energy dependences of registration of gamma-quanta are determined using several sets of reference bulk measures with different density of filler materials.